bytecodealliance/rfcs/accepted/rfc-process.md

     *   Major architectural changes
     *   Major new features
     *   Simple changes that have significant downstream impact
-    *   Changes that could affect guarantees or level of support, e.g. removing support for a target platform
+    *   Changes that could affect guarantees or level of support, e.g. removing or adding support for a target platform
     *   Changes that could affect mission alignment, e.g. by changing properties of the security model
 *   When the work is substantial and you want to get early feedback on your approach.